MicrosoftDocs/powerbi-docs/powerbi-docs/service-how-to-collaborate-distribute-dashboards-reports.md

 Read more about [creating workspaces](service-create-workspaces.md).

-**Did you know?** Power BI is previewing a new workspace experience.
-Read [Create the new workspaces (preview)](service-create-the-new-workspaces.md) to see how workspaces will change in the future.
+**Did you know?** Power BI has a new workspace experience.
+Read [Create the new workspaces](service-create-the-new-workspaces.md) to see how workspaces are changing.

 ## Distribute data and insights by creating an app